nilsoleb/wifi_checker.py/README.md

 # wifi_checker.py
-This is a python script to checks continously if the computer has a connection to the internet and if there is no connection, it restarts the WiFi adapter.
+This is a python script to check continously if the computer has a connection to the internet and if there is none, it restarts the WiFi adapter.

-The idea arrose when my Macbook Pro (Late 2011) constantly lost it's WiFi connection with no reason and restarting the WiFi adapter would fix it.

 It consists of a very rudimentary GUI writen in Tkinter with a status text, a start and a stop button.